 Prerequisite: Introduction to general DiSC concepts and knowledge of their own style

-Materials: Something to record responses: white board, easel pad, paper
+Materials: shared white board, easel pad, paper or shared virtual space

 Time: 40 -45 minutes

 15 minutes for group discussion, 20 minutes to share with larger group, 5 minutes for group discussion/reflection

 Note: While this information is part of the Everything DiSC Management profile, you can do this with any of the other Everything DiSC profiles.

 - Separate your group into the four DiSC styles.
 (If you have a larger group of one style, you can have them separate into the eight styles: D, Di/iD, i, iS/Si, S, SC/SC, C, CD/DC.
 If a group has only one representative of a style, you can join them if they struggle.)